openhab/website/blog/2024-12-15-openhab-4-3-release.md

 openHAB 4.3 introduces automatic pre-compilation of script conditions and actions from UI-based rules.

-This means that these scripts are now compiled on openHAB startup instead of on the first execution and there is no delay any more when the rule is executed for the first time.
+This means that these scripts are now compiled on openHAB startup instead of on the first execution, and there is no delay anymore when the rule is executed for the first time.
 Another benefit is that syntax errors are discovered at startup and not at runtime of the rule.
 Makes it easier to find and fix them.

 Especially Blockly users of Raspberry Pis with a 32-bit OS will love this change, as the JavaScript Scripting automation add-on, which is used by Blockly under the hood, is known to compile scripts very slowly on these devices.